 Powys Schools Privacy Notice

-In accordance with General Data Protection Regulation (GDPR) which came into force on 25 May 2018, this notice sets out what your school (Ysgol Gynradd Llanidloes), the Local Authority (LA) and the Welsh Government (WG) do with the education related information that they receive about Children and Young People.
+In accordance with General Data Protection Regulation (GDPR) this notice sets out what your School, Ysgol Gynradd Llanidloes, the Local Authority (Powys County Council) (LA) and the Welsh Government (WG) does with the education related information that they receive about Children and Young People.

 The school collects information about children and young people and their parents or legal guardians when children and young people enrol at the school.
 The school also collects information at other key times during the school year and may receive information from other schools or early years providers when children and young people transfer.